LpeX/kilo-tool-readme/README.md

 ```
 15. Now save the text file and open **“TekkenMovesetExtractor.exe”**

-Note: Be aware that everytime you need to import new characters you haven’t imported before, you will have to follow these steps again (besides No. 14)
+Note: Be aware that every time you need to import new characters you haven’t imported before, you will have to follow these steps again (besides No. 14)

 ## Using Tekken Moveset Extractor

-16. After running the program (you should still have Cemu open in practice mode with the character you want to import in player 1 slot) Hit the button **“Export: Tekken Tag2: Player 1”** (Give some time for this to export, program may freeze during this process, do not worry as this is normal)
+16. After running the program (you should still have Cemu open in practice mode with the character you want to import in player 1 slot) Hit the button **“Export: Tekken Tag2: Player 1”** (Give some time for this to export, the program may freeze during this process, do not worry as this is normal)

 17. The program will now convert the chosen character’s move list into one that can be imported into Tekken 7 (You can see your exported characters in the list on the right side of the application.
 (2_ means Tag 2 and 7_ mean Tekken 7)